-A recent study gave B12 (500mcg)_ and folic acid (400mcg) to people age 65 and older without memory problems, but with high homocysteine levels above 12mcmol/l, which is a risk factor for developing dementia later in life.
+A recent study gave B12 (500mcg)_ and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… (400mcg) to people age 65 and older without memory problems, but with high Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… levels above 12mcmol/l, which is a risk factor for developing dementia later in life.
 On testing 2 years later those on B vitamins versus placebos had a lesser decline in their memory function as measured by the MiniMentalStateExam (MMSE) but no change in other cognitive tests.

 The main memory test, called MMSE, has a maximum score of 30.
 By the time you have a score of 24 you have a problem.
 MMSE score drops by 0.1 per year, on average, in older people.
 In this study those on the placebo started with an MMSE score of 28.2 and it dropped by 0.3 to 27.9.
 Those taking the B vitamins started with an MMSE score of 28.1 and it dropped by 0.1 to 28.0.
 So, the B vitamin group had a significant one third of the reduction in their MMSE score.

 The other finding that suggests a positive effect of the B vitamins was that in those with low B12 (measured using the HoloTC test) had a significantly reduced rate of decline in episodic memory.
 If the study had been carried out for longer this benefit might have emerged.